 About the Excursion

-To apply, please apply using CARAT (Centralized Application for Research and Travel) by 11:59 p.m.
-Friday,
+Please apply using CARAT (Centralized Application for Research and Travel) by October 18, 2019, at 11:59 p.m.

 Application available at: Center for Middle Eastern Studies January 2019 Winter Term Study Excursion to Cunda Turkey.

 The application will ask for your Harvard transcript, resume, one letter of recommendation from a Harvard professor, and a statement of purpose.
 Your statement of purpose should address your interest and academic background in Middle Eastern Studies and should be between 300-500 words.

 Questions about the program should be directed to Jesse Howell.